Overview

 - Please note

-- Take care along the steep sections on this walk as well as paved areas that can become slippery when wet.
+- Take care along the steep sections on this walk because paved areas can become slippery when wet.

 Take the invigorating short walk to the summit of Tomaree Head, 161m above the Port Stephens entrance.
 As you hike the track, you’ll enjoy unparalleled views of idyllic Port Stephens and its coastline.
 From the top, you can even see as far as Cabbage Tree and Boondelbah islands – these nature reserves are the world’s only nesting sites for the endangered Gould's petrel.